 That’s a fact we have to accept.
 However, the downside is—time will come when your device accumulates an enormous amount of data; the load becomes too heavy for the gadget, then it will start to slow down.

 Is this the scenario you’re in?
-I suggest you stop working and embark on a journey to give your Mac a much needed sabbatical.
-A Blitzkrieg break (I’d call it) would do wonders.
+If so, I suggest you stop working for a moment and embark on a journey to give your Mac a much-needed sabbatical.
+A Blitzkrieg break (I would call it) would do wonders.

 To start things up, you make sure that the unoccupied storage space does not dive lower than 10%.
 Having usable space on your device that amounts to 10%, or if you are really serious about making your Mac run fast like a cheetah, ensure that there’s more than 10% of sufficient space for it to play around.
 This will allow the machine to work smoothly like a well-greased car.
 It also reduces disk swapping as the featured video declares.
 To be assured of clearing up storage to reach at least 10% or more, you must clean up your Mac and do it regularly.
 Once a month is ideal.